MLSA-MUET-SZAB-Club-Khairpur-Mir-s/Learn-to-Code/Dart/README.md

 #3 DART
+# How Dart Started
+Two engineers from Google launched “Dart”, on 10 October 2011, at the GOTO conference, as a brand new programming language designed to help developers build web applications.
+Dart 1.0 was released on November 14th, 2013.

+And as always, everything that comes out of Google is received with great interest in the tech world.
+Truth be told, the original Dart project was going through a stagnation since its inception, (because initially, they wanted the Dartlang to replace Javascript, or act like CoffeeScript).
+But so much has changed since then.
+Now the prime focus behind Dart has shifted, and Dart is being implemented in a wide range of projects.

+Anyway, let’s not get too much in detail about why and how Dart started.
+Point is, Dart today is so much more than what it was initially intended to be.
+Sounds familiar, right?
+Javascript too has become like that.
+But unlike Javascript, Dart is much much better from a language point of view.
+If you are wondering why you should even care about Dart, then read ahead.

 # Basic Points of Dart
 Dart is an open-source general-purpose programming language.
 It is originally developed by Google and later approved as a standard by ECMA.
 Dart is a new programming language meant for the server as well as the browser.
 Introduced by Google, the Dart SDK ships with its compiler –- the Dart VM.
 The SDK also includes a utility -dart2js, a transpiler that generates JavaScript equivalent of a Dart Script.
 This tutorial provides a basic level understanding of the Dart programming language.